5/8/2025

 Chief Financial Officer

 Thank you.
 What I would say about April, you know, as other people have noticed, April has generally been a month when our business has accelerated.
 That's probably been the pattern that's been in the business since inception.
 As the weather warms up, our business picks up.
 This April, that did not materialize.
-There's actually a significant change in the history and in the historical patterns of the business.
-The last quarter of the year largely coincided with the tariff announcement and some of the external uncertainty.
-What we see is the second quarter being challenging, both from a comp perspective led by April, as well as the fact that the launch of our loyalty program, as we've disclosed, will create some headwinds around our revenue number as we launch that program.
-During the back half of the year, particularly Q3 and Q4, we see business picking up for a number of reasons.
-One, we have slightly easier comps during that period.
-Two, the return of our summer seasonals and fall seasonals.
-These have been crowd favorites for a number of years that were not on the menu in 2024, and we think they'll have a massive impact beginning around July 2025.
+There's actually a significant change in the history and in the historical patterns of the business, largely coincided with the tariff announcement and some of the external uncertainty.
+What we see is the second quarter being challenging, both from a comp perspective led by April, as well as the fact that the launch of our loyalty program, as we've disclosed, Bill Benos, will create some headwinds around our revenue number as we launched that program during the back half of the year, particularly Q3 and four we see business picking up for a number of reasons, one.
+Bill Benos, We have slightly easier comps during that period to the return of our summer seasonals and fall seasonals.
+These have been crowd favorites for a number of years that were not on the menu in 2024, and we think they'll have a massive impact beginning around July 25.
 In addition to which, we have our loyalty program, which, as I said, will be a headwind in Q2, but becoming a pretty big tailwind as we go through Q3 in the back half of the year.
-I should point out, as I was kind of alluded to at the beginning, there's a degree of synergy between the launch of seasonals and loyalty program, where they can feed each other to help drive frequency and attract new customers.
+I should point out, as I was kind of alluded to at the beginning, there's a degree of synergy between the launch of seasonals and loyalty program. where they can feed each other to help drive frequency and attract new customers.
 So we think we have a pretty solid lineup of activity actually starting next week with the code collaboration, but really accelerating in July.

 speaker